 You Need to Treat the Cause of Colitis in Dogs, Not the Symptoms

 First off, the occasional bit of diarrhoea in dogs is easily treated with some minor considerations.
 This is not occasional though.
 A dog with IBS / colitis will be suffering recurring and severe bouts of diarrhoea and is likely losing considerable condition as a result.

 While IBS and colitis in dogs are two separate diseases we are going to treat them as the same thing, largely as we strongly suspect that what the vets are seeing is the same thing.
 Certainly the symptoms coming into us are identical, as is the cure.

 For more information please read our articles on the most common causes of diarrhoea in dogs followed by some suitable hypoallergenic dog food ideas.
+To this I would most definitely add colostrum which studies show greatly alleviate leaky gut issues.
 Once he’s on the mend you will need to conduct an exclusion diet to find out what was the cause of these gut troubles in the first place so you can avoid them in the future.